HuberSleepLab/HuberSleepLab.github.io/Matlab.md

 F = (9/5)*C + 32
 ```

-Like this you convert an **array** of temperatures from Celcius into Farenheit!
+Like this you convert an **array** of temperatures from Celsius into Farenheit!

 You can also make an array of numbers from n to m like so: `C = 1:5`
 Or, if you want to specify the interval, like so: `C = 1:0.25:5`